fahimkuet09/E-filing-System-Laravel/README.md

 -User & Department Management

-Admin can add, edit, and manage users.
+  -Admin can add, edit, and manage users.

-Admin can add, edit, and manage departments.
+  -Admin can add, edit, and manage departments.

 -Approval Workflow

-HOD can create new files and define approval flows.
+  -HOD can create new files and define approval flows.

-Users can add notes under a file.
+  -Users can add notes under a file.

-Notes appear in the Inbox for review and action.
+  -Notes appear in the Inbox for review and action.

-Notes can be forwarded through the approval chain.
+  -Notes can be forwarded through the approval chain.

 -Decision Making

-Managing Director can approve ✅, reject ❌, or forward notes.
+  -Managing Director can approve ✅, reject ❌, or forward notes.

-Final clearance handled by the Accounts Section.
+  -Final clearance handled by the Accounts Section.

 -Additional Tools

-Users can add queries and templates to streamline file processing.
+  -Users can add queries and templates to streamline file processing.

-Filtering options available in Admin, HOD, and Managing Director panels.
+  -Filtering options available in Admin, HOD, and Managing Director panels.

 -Reports for monitoring and tracking activities